4di03/BasketBallAI/efficient_rendering.md

 Questions:
-    - will it be possibvle for the game to get much farther ahead in ticks than the rednering (will cause inputs form the user to be delayed)
+    - will it be possibvle for the game to get much farther ahead in ticks than the rednering (will cause inputs form the user to be delayed) investigate how rendering is keeping up with the game in its current state